-(1) This policy provides an effective University-wide framework for governance and management of matters related to web delivery of information and services at the University of Western Sydney (UWS).
+(1) This policy provides an effective University-wide framework for governance and management of matters related to web delivery of information and services at Western Sydney University.

 (2) The policy is applicable to anyone intending to publish a web page, website or web application, as well as other web initiatives that involve proposed or actual use of University resources, whether by the University directly or by external organisations.